St Mary Redcliffe Primary School is a community where everyone is:

 - If the child continues with the unacceptable behaviour they will be given a verbal warning that reminds them that they need to start making the right choices in terms of their behaviour.
 If the behaviour improves they will go back to green.

 - If the unacceptable behaviour continues, the child will go on red.
 This means they will have time out to reflect on their behaviour.
 Time out may take place in their own classroom or in the classroom of another teacher in that phase, usually the phase leader.
-This will be followed up by the child making up the lost learning time at the beginning of a playtime or lunchtime in the reflection zone.
-This time may be used to complete outstanding learning and/or for the adult to talk to the child to encourage them to reflect on their behaviour and to learn how to make different choices, in future.
+Time may be spent in the reflection zone at break and/or lunchtime where an adult will talk to the child to encourage them to reflect on their behaviour and to learn how to make different choices, in future.

 - During lunchtimes, the SMSAs on duty will first discuss the unacceptable behaviour with the child.
 If the behaviour continues to be unacceptable the daily designated SLT member will talk to the child.
 This may mean the child has to miss all or part of their lunchtime reflecting on their behaviour.